 How to Improve Your OSHA Reporting and Recording

-Certainty’s free-to-download OSHA 300 – Log of Work-Related Injuries & Illnesses Checklist and OSHA 301 – Injuries & Illnesses Incident Report Checklist is an excellent starting points for streamlining your recording and reporting process.
-Instead of writing, collecting, and filing your paper-based OSHA forms, these checklists digitize the entire process and simplify OSHA e-submissions.
+Certainty’s free-to-download OSHA 300 – Log of Work-Related Injuries & Illnesses Checklist and OSHA 301 – Injuries & Illnesses Incident Report Checklist offer excellent starting points.
+Rather than writing, collecting, and filing paper-based OSHA forms, these digital checklists capture all required data at the point of incident.
+Moreover, they simplify OSHA electronic submission through the ITA portal.

 You may also be interested in: